APIL Personal Injury: Law, Practice and Precedents Service

-Richard Baker, Barrister, 7BR; Sana Bibi, Partner, Anthony Gold; Ben Bradley, Barrister, Outer Temple Chambers; Richard Copnall, Barrister, Park Lane Plowden Chambers; Richard Cropper, IFO, Personal Financial Planning; Robert Dickason, Barrister, Outer Temple Chambers; Katherine Fudakowski, Barrister, Old Square Chambers; Elizabeth-Anne Gumbel QC, 1 Crown Office Row; Ian Gunn, Director, Personal Financial Planning Limited; Nick Hanning, Consultant, Anthony Gold; Mark Harvey, Partner and Head of Claimant Division, Hugh James; Rose Harvey-Sullivan, Seven Bedford Row; Michael Imperato, Watkins & Gunn; Jerard Knott, Head of Medical Negligence & Serious Injury, Curtis Law Solicitors; Harry Lambert, Barrister, Crown Office Chambers; Christopher Limb, Barrister, 18 St John Street Chambers; Isabel McArdle, 1 Crown Office Row; Fran McDonald, Barrister, Old Square Chambers; John McQuater, Head of Personal Injury, Atherton Godfrey; Jan Markland, Partner, Augustines Injury Law; David Myhill, Barrister, Crown Office Chambers; Daniel Neill, Barrister, Guildhall Chambers; David Robinson, National Professional Support Lawyer for Personal Injury and Senior Serious Injury Solicitor, Thompsons Solicitors; James Robottom, Seven Bedford Row; Ben Rodgers, Barrister, 9 Gough Square; Amy Rollings, Barrister, Nine St John Street Adam Samuel, Barrister, Old Square Chambers; Arti Shah, Associate, Fieldfisher LLP; John Snell, Barrister, Guildhall Chambers; Abigail Stamp, Barrister, Guildhall Chambers; Catriona Stirling, Barrister, Cloisters; Matthew Stockwell, Barrister, Exchange Chambers; Tim Wallis, Mediator and Solicitor, Trust Mediation and Expedite Resolution; Marcus Weatherby, Partner, Pattinson & Brewer; Adam Weitzman QC,Seven Bedford Row; James Weston, Seven Bedford Row; Andrew Wilson, Solicitor and Legal Consultant
+Richard Baker, Barrister, 7BR; Sana Bibi, Partner, Anthony Gold; Ben Bradley, Barrister, Outer Temple Chambers; Richard Copnall, Barrister, Park Lane Plowden Chambers; Richard Cropper, IFO, Personal Financial Planning; Robert Dickason, Barrister, Outer Temple Chambers; Sarah Edwards, Barrister, Seven Bedford Row; Katherine Fudakowski, Barrister, Old Square Chambers; Elizabeth-Anne Gumbel QC, 1 Crown Office Row; Ian Gunn, Director, Personal Financial Planning Limited; Nick Hanning, Consultant, Anthony Gold; Mark Harvey, Partner and Head of Claimant Division, Hugh James; Rose Harvey-Sullivan, Seven Bedford Row; Michael Imperato, Watkins & Gunn; Jerard Knott, Head of Medical Negligence & Serious Injury, Curtis Law Solicitors; Harry Lambert, Barrister, Crown Office Chambers; Christopher Limb, Barrister, 18 St John Street Chambers; Isabel McArdle, 1 Crown Office Row; Fran McDonald, Barrister, Old Square Chambers; John McQuater, Head of Personal Injury, Atherton Godfrey; Jan Markland, Partner, Augustines Injury Law; David Myhill, Barrister, Crown Office Chambers; Daniel Neill, Barrister, Guildhall Chambers; James Robottom, Seven Bedford Row; Ben Rodgers, Barrister, 9 Gough Square; Amy Rollings, Barrister, Nine St John Street Adam Samuel, Barrister, Old Square Chambers; Arti Shah, Associate, Fieldfisher LLP; John Snell, Barrister, Guildhall Chambers; Abigail Stamp, Barrister, Guildhall Chambers; Catriona Stirling, Barrister, Cloisters; Matthew Stockwell, Barrister, Exchange Chambers; Tim Wallis, Mediator and Solicitor, Trust Mediation and Expedite Resolution; Marcus Weatherby, Partner, Pattinson & Brewer; Adam Weitzman QC,Seven Bedford Row; James Weston, Seven Bedford Row; Andrew Wilson, Solicitor and Legal Consultant

 Table of contents

-- Division A (Law and Liability) – Section A2 (Road Traffic Accidents and the MIB); Section A7 (Psychological Injuries).
+- Division A (Law and Liability) – Section A6 (Personal Injuries on the Highway) and Section A16 (Defendants).

 Explanation of the work